acasaccia/mgd-cpp-watercalc/trunk/Readme.txt

 					border of a cluster later in the algorithm.
 * std::forward_list<Vertex*> neighbours;	pointers to neighbours according to adjacency mode chosen
-Having typedef-ed uint as unsigned int, I can treat at most UINT_MAX high cells.
+Having typedef-ed uint_t as unsigned int, I can treat at most uint_t_MAX high cells.

 ===============================================================================
 Graph data structure description:

 Graph is a vector of Vertexes.
 I keep track of rows and columns to implicitly determine each vertex neighbour.
-I can treat at most containers with UINT_MAX rows and columns.
+I can treat at most containers with uint_t_MAX rows and columns.
 After object creation buildAdjacencyList() has to be called, to explicit neighbouring informations and create on each Vertex the lists of pointers to neighbour vertexes.